 Here’s a run down of the steps involved to make our delicious, classic New York-style pastrami:

 - First, we make a brine by mixing salt, sugar, water and a special combination of spices (that part’s a secret).

 - Once chilled, we place premium Painted Hills Natural Beef brisket in the brine and refrigerate it for two weeks.

 - When it’s time to remove the brisket, we rinse it thoroughly, coat it with our special pastrami rub and chill it for two days.

 - The brisket is then smoked for eight hours and steamed until tender.

 The result is what we’re certain is the best pastrami you can get in Charleston – or anywhere, for that matter!
-You can buy it by the pound or try it during the month of March on our featured sandwich.
+You can buy it by the pound or try the featured Housemade Pastrami Sandwich – served with Russian dressing, slaw, Swiss cheese and house dill pickles on toasted local Brown’s Court Bakery rye bread.
 We promise, you won’t be disappointed!